kcyeu/rabbitmq-worker/README.md

 > RabbitMQ-Worker as daemon written in PHP.

-RabbitMQ-Worker consumes and digests messages from RabbitMQ and save the result to RedisCluster, RedLock algorithm was adopted for distributed lock.
+RabbitMQ-Worker runs as a daemon.
+It consumes and digests messages from RabbitMQ then save result to RedisCluster, RedLock algorithm was adopted for distributed lock.

 Table of Contents
 -----------------